romyjw/sns/README.md

 Run ```conda env create -f environment.yml ``` or install packages manually one-by-one.
 (This is the environment for visualisation, on CPU.)
 For training, we recommend that you use CUDA.
-If you have issues installing pyrender: https://pyrender.readthedocs.io/en/latest/install/ or https://github.com/smartgeometry-ucl/COMP0119_24-25/tree/main/lab_demos/Tutorial%201%20-%20%20coding_framework#install-pyrender.
+If you have issues installing pyrender, try [these instructions](https://pyrender.readthedocs.io/en/latest/install/) or [these instructions](https://github.com/smartgeometry-ucl/COMP0119_24-25/tree/main/lab_demos/Tutorial%201%20-%20%20coding_framework#install-pyrender).

 The visualisation scripts have been tested locally on Mac.
 The training scripts have been tested on an Ubuntu machine, running on GPU with CUDA.